 He has performed around the world, including some of the finest venues, such as Wigmore Hall, Brugge Concertgebouw, and The Royal Chapel of Versailles, including a solo tour through the USA.
 In Conor’s time at the Royal College of Music, he was selected as violinist to perform a twelve concert series at Buckingham Palace, and also as leader and soloist of the Royal College of Music’s Baroque Orchestra for concerts both in Oxford and London.
 In late 2020, Conor helped establish The WIG Society, an ensemble specialising in historical performances of classical and romantic music based in Bruxelles, and has enjoyed recording quartets and quintets since the birth of the ensemble.

-Conor has been the concert master/soloist and instrumental tutor for the Yorke Trust's Early Msuic Course for the past two years, and is regularly asked to lead various early music ensembles.
+Conor has been the concert master/soloist and instrumental tutor for the Yorke Trust's Early Msuic Course for historical music, and is regularly asked to lead various early music ensembles.

 During his professional career, Conor has performed in many famous venues and festivals such as Wigmore Hall, St James Piccadilly, Duke's Hall (Royal Academy of Music), Dora Stoutzker Hall (Royal Welsh College of Music and Drama), Buxton Opera House, the Grange Festival, Llandaff Cathedral, Milton Court, St Salvator's Chapel (St Andrew's), Festival Périgord Noir, Theatre Roger Barat (Herblay, France), Westerkerk (Amsterdam), Utrecht Early Msuic Festival, Brugge Early Music Festival, The Royal Chapel of Versailles Palace, St Martin in the Field, Coudenberg Palace, and the Royal Festival Hall, amongst many others.